Kendell Geers: Curatorial projects

+Between 1993 and 1999 Geers worked as the curator and art consultant for Gencor, which was later bought out by BHP.
+The collection focused on artists and works of art that were central to the Anti-Apartheid Movement spirit, dating from historical artists like Gladys Mgudlandlu, Gerard Sekoto, Walter Battiss, Robert Hodgins, Ezrom Legae, and Durant Sihlali to contemporaries like Sam Nhlengethwa, William Kentridge, and Penny Siopis.
+He would later write an introduction essay to the book "Contemporary South African Art: The Gencor Collection" discussing the collection in the context of the end of Apartheid.

 In 1995, Geers resigned from the curatorial committee of the first Johannesburg Biennale to make an application to curate his exhibition.
 His choice of the title "Volatile Colonies" was an amalgamation of the two main themes "Volatile Alliances" and "Decolonising our Minds".
 The exhibition positioned itself in opposition to the curatorial concept of Magiciens de la terre on which the Biennial was based.
 The artists, which included Janine Antoni, Hany Armanious, Carlos Capelán, Ilya and Emilia Kabakov, Philippe Parreno, Paul Ramirez Jonas, and Rirkrit Tiravanija, were selected "by their experiences and relationships with the languages of art rather than by their ethnicity.
 Although able to survive in the centre, they are always aware of their intrinsic differences about that position.
 No longer content to be tolerated as victims, they are seizing control of their lives and art by setting trends rather than following.
 Their ethnic origins and experiences are transformed from an initial disadvantage into a weapon against the languages of art."

 Social sculptures

 Strongly influenced by the Social sculpture concept of Joseph Beuys and the African art principle of African Art as Philosophy based on the ideas of Leopold Senghor, Geers' conception of art evolved with the logic of an expanded field.
 On 25 April 2003, he launched RED SNIPER, a performance art music collaboration with Front 242 musician Patrick Codenys.
-The project attempted to find a hybrid space between image and music, working from video clips that were looped, remixed and composed simultaneously from both visual and audio points of view.
-The sound was composed when the image was edited, creating an audio-visual mix as much about music as it was about video.
+The project attempted to find a hybrid space between image and music, working from video clips that were looped, remixed and composed simultaneously.

 In 2009 whilst preparing the work "Stripped Bare" for his exhibition "A Guest Plus a Host = A Ghost", Geers was struck by the violent beauty of the lead bullets as they opened up like flowers when they hit the glass.
 He cast one of the exploded bullets into 18kt yellow gold earrings for Elisabetta Cipriani Wearable Art and called the social sculpture "Within Earshot".